-1. It is the responsibility of the student to telephone in advance to inform the instructor via phone call, text message, voice mail on the faculty telephone if he/she will be absent or late.
-Students missing clinical are required to contact their clinical instructor at least 2 hours in advance.
+- 1. It is the responsibility of the student to telephone in advance to inform the instructor via phone call, text message, voice mail on the faculty telephone if he/she will be absent or late.
+Students missing clinical are required to contact their clinical instructor at least 2 hours in advance. - 2.
+If the instructor is not available, after leaving a message on the instructor's contact number, the student shall contact the Assistant Director.
+If the Assistant Director is unavailable, after leaving a message, the student shall email the Assistant Director.

-- 2. If the instructor is not available, after leaving a message on the instructor's contact number, the student shall contact the Assistant Director.
-If the Assistant Director is unavailable, after leaving a message, the student shall email the Assistant Director. - 3.
-Calling the instructor and clinical site does not necessarily excuse the student from being absent or late even though calling is expected. - 4.
+- 3. Calling the instructor does not necessarily excuse the student from being absent or late even though calling is expected. - 4.
 Students may not leave the clinical unit early.
 Students who leave early without authorization from their instructor are subject to disciplinary action.
 The instructor may allow a student to leave early in case of an emergency but will mark the student absent for the day. - 5.
 Any scheduled clinical experiences missed by the student will be considered a clinical absence.
 Clinical experiences include simulations, orientations, and field trips. - 6.
-Leaving more than 15 minutes from the end of a clinical experience constitutes an absence. - 7.
-Missing a simulation and/or pass-off is considered a clinical absence and the student advisement/Plan of Action process will be followed appropriately at the discretion of the Assistant Director, faculty, and/or Program Director. - 8.
-Failure to complete the required clinical and simulation activities and/or competencies within any course will result in failure of that course. - 9.
-All clinical absences will be noted on the clinical evaluation form. - 10.
-Clinical tardiness is defined as arriving later than 5 minutes after the designated clinical start time or upon returning from break. - 11.
-Tardy occurrences will be noted on the student's clinical performance evaluation and may affect successful completion of the clinical component of the course. - 12.
-The third tardy occurrence will result in an additional absence on the student's evaluation. - 13.
-A student arriving 15 minutes after the designated start time for any clinical experience will be marked absent and may be sent home at the discretion of the instructor. - 14.
-Following a health alteration or diagnosed infectious disease that would prevent the student from performing his/her duties, the student must submit documentation signed by a physician or nurse practitioner allowing the student to return to full duty without accommodation in the clinical unit. - 15.
-A student not calling in to inform of an absence or tardy is "No Call, No Show."
-A student having two "No Call, No Show" events throughout the course may be dismissed from the program immediately and is eligible for readmission to the ADN Program one time (if space is available).
-Student may not exceed two (2) enrollments into Career Care Institute. - 16.
-The student will receive a student advisement after the first "No Call, No Show" as forwarning with a plan of action (to call prior to an absence or tardy). - 17.
-In the event an instructor must send a student off of the unit or simulation, including but not limited to illness, inappropriate dress, inappropriate behavior, lack of prep for the clinical experience, lateness, or for compliance issues, the student will be marked absent for the day. - 18.
-In the event a student has received a subpoena to appear in court, is selected for jury duty, is on leave due to be eavement or has required military service, the student will need to meet with the Director, Assistant Director or designee to discuss the situation at hand on an individual basis.
-The student must be able to provide a copy of the subpoena, court documents or military orders.
+Missing a simulation is considered a clinical absence and the student advisement/Plan of Action process will be followed appropriately at the discretion of the Program Director, the Assistant Director, or the instructor. - 7.
+Failure to complete the required clinical and simulation activities and/or competencies within any course will result in failure of that course. - 8.
+All clinical absences will be noted on the clinical evaluation form. - 9.
+Clinical tardiness is defined as arriving later than 1 minute after the designated clinical start time or upon returning from break. - 10.
+Tardy occurrences will be noted on the student's clinical performance evaluation and may affect successful completion of the clinical component of the course. - 11.
+The second tardy occurrence will result in an absence on the student's evaluation, which will result in termination from the program. - 12.
+A student arriving more than 5 minutes after the designated start time for any clinical experience will be marked absent and may be sent home. - 13.
+Following a health alteration or diagnosed infectious disease that would prevent the student from performing his/her duties, the student must submit documentation signed by a physician or nurse practitioner allowing the student to return to full duty without accommodation in the clinical unit. - 14.
+A student not calling in to inform of an absence or tardy is considered "No Call, No Show."
+A student having one (1) "No Call, No Show" will be dismissed from the program immediately and will be eligible for readmission to the ADN Program one time (if space is available).
+Student may not exceed two (2) enrollments into Career Care Institute. - 15.
+In the event an instructor must send a student off the unit or simulation, including but not limited to illness, inappropriate dress, inappropriate behavior, lack of prep for the clinical experience, lateness, or for compliance issues, the student will be marked absent for the day. - 16.
+In the event that a student has received a subpoena to appear in court, is selected for jury duty, is on leave due to be reavement or has required military service, the student will need to meet with the Program Director, Assistant Director, or designee to discuss the situation at hand on an individual basis.
+The student must be able to provide a copy of the subpoena, court documents or military orders. - 17.
+Clinical absences must be made up before the end of the semester according to the student development plan.